 This message will be displayed for any applicant who did not match to any program.
 For applicants participating as a partner of a couple, this statement also may be displayed if the applicant listed the 999999999 program code on the primary rank order list to indicate '"No Match".
 Applicants who receive this message and who are deemed eligible to enter GME on July 1 in the year of the Main Residency Match will have access to the List of Unfilled Programs and will be eligible to participate in SOAP for any category of unfilled positions.

-5. You are NOT matched because you did not submit a certified rank order list!
+5. You are not matched because you did not rank any programs.

-This message will be displayed for any applicant who registered to participate in the Match but did not certify a rank order list prior to the rank order list certification deadline.
+This message will be displayed for any applicant who certified a rank order list with no programs.
 Applicants who receive this message and who are deemed eligible to enter GME on July 1 in the year of the Main Residency Match will have access to the List of Unfilled Programs and will be eligible to participate in SOAP for any category of unfilled positions.

 To register for the Specialties Matching Service® (Fellowship) Matches, an AAMC ID is not required but it is recommended.
 Including an AAMC ID in your Fellowship Match registration will make it easier for programs to rank you in the NRMP Registration, Ranking, and Results® (R3®) system.